ToxicEnvelope/XSYS-ransomeware-v2/README.md

     * CrawlerConfig.py    -   The crawler configutation module, responsileb to store critical properties as the main loop running.

+    * CryptConfig         -   The cryptography configuration module, used to divide properties and indicator of encrypted files.
 ---
 SMTP Module: `src.main.xsys.smtp`